-In an effort to meet the federal standards continued under MAP-21 and improve transportation planning, the MRMPO set the following goals and policies for public participation.
+In an effort to meet the federal standards continued under the MAP 21 FAST Act and improve transportation planning, the MRMPO set the following goals and policies for public participation.

-Goal 1: Opportunities shall be created for all segments of the public to understand and be informed about issues under consideration by the MRMPO.
+Goal 1: Opportunities shall be created for all segments of the public to understand and be informed and understand about issues under consideration by the MRMPO.
 Reasonable access to complete information about transportation planning issues and events will be provided.